vaishakp/vaishakp.github.io/README.md

 The following can be observed when the above code is run (with e.g. `gcc-13.3`):
 1. If `fma` is enabled, the above outputs `rms: 5.43286e-09` and not zero.
 Note that '-march=native' enables this on supported CPUs.
+3. But these are close to precision errors and lower than roundoff errors.
+4. Increased precision would result in lower errors but the above statement will hold.
+Therefore these are not of serious concern.
-2. By default, `gcc` sets `-ffp-contract=fast`, enabling `fma` if the hardware supports it on all optimization levels greater than `O1`
+5. By default, `gcc` sets `-ffp-contract=fast`, enabling `fma` if the hardware supports it on all optimization levels greater than `O1`
-3. To turn off `fma` correctly, one needs to use `-ffp-contract=off`. `-mno-fma` does not suffice.
-In this case one gets `rms =0`
+6. To turn off `fma` correctly, one needs to use `-ffp-contract=off`. `-mno-fma` does not suffice.
+In this case, one gets `rms =0`
-4. If the std outlines are uncommented, `fma` is not used as intermediate values like `u1, u2, v1, v2, du, dv` are accessed.
+7. If the std outlines are uncommented, `fma` is not used as intermediate values like `u1, u2, v1, v2, du, dv` are accessed.
 This holds true even if `fma` is turned on.
-5. Setting `-ffp-contract=on` turns on `fma` only if the chosen language standard supports it.
+8. Setting `-ffp-contract=on` turns on `fma` only if the chosen language standard supports it.
 E.g., for c++11 or 17, `fma` is not used across statements but only within an expression.
-6. If the language std is not specified, the default is `-ffp-contract=fast` i.e. contraction happens across statements.
+9. If the language std is not specified, the default is `-ffp-contract=fast` i.e. contraction happens across statements.
-7. Use of other cos, sin  overloads (double) results in `rms: 0` with `fma` on.
+10. Use of other cos, sin  overloads (double) results in `rms: 0` with `fma` on.

 #### Difference in assembly code
 ![image](https://github.com/vaishakp/vaishakp.github.io/assets/36019754/dbb09c06-502c-4a47-b1be-52f3737c496e)